Skip to Content

 Inside the V Theater at Planet Hollywood

-At $52.10, I thought the room was a good value, leaving me neither blown away nor disappointed – I left satisfied with what I got for the money.
+I thought the room was a good value, leaving me neither blown away nor disappointed – I left satisfied with what I got for the money, which was only resort fees + tax.

-While there were a few “dings” and dusty spots, they didn’t bother me in the least.
+While there were a few “dings” and dusty spots, they didn’t bother me in the least, and should be expected at hte proice point.

 Planet Hollywood as a home base is perfect.
 Not only do you have ample food, drink, and entertainment options on-site, but you’re steps away from numerous center-Strip resorts.